fsharp/fsharp/README.md

 4. Cherry-pick your changes into a pull request for https://github.com/Microsoft/visualfsharp and submit for final testing and clearance.
 5. The change will then be merged into this repo at a later point.

-If you don't have access to Windows in order to run final tests at step 4.
-If you need help, email fsharp-opensource@googlegroups.com and ask to make a final test run on Windows.

-Contributions specifically related to the packaging of the Open Edition should be made here.
+Contributions specifically related to cross-platform packaging should be made here.

 ## Status